ni/measurement-plugin-python/docs/README.md

 ### Installation

-Download the `ni_measurement_service.tar.gz` and install the NIMS Framework.
+Download the `ni_measurement_service-x.x.x.x.tar.gz` and install the NIMS Framework.

 If using [pip](https://pip.pypa.io/).